ARPA-SIMC/fedora-live-netroot/README.md

 by nfs or as a squashfs (or possibly other filesystems) image file to be served as a nbd device or iscsi target (both untested).

-By default the root filesystem image is served in read-only mode, thus it can be shared among many diskless clients, the filesystem is made read-write by the client by means of an in-memory overlay filesytem, whose contents gets lost at every reboot.
+By default, the root filesystem image is served in read-only mode, thus it can be shared among many diskless clients, the filesystem is made read-write by the client thanks to an in-memory tmpfs superimposed on the network file system by means of overlayfs kernel module.
+The contents of the root filesystem gets thus lost at every reboot.

 It is however possible to serve the image in read-write mode to a single client.

-The image can be quickly tested in a virtual environment with qemu-kvm.
+The image can be quickly tested in a virtual environment with qemu(-kvm).

 ## Dependencies and compatibility